 What do they do during an inspection?

-The primary reason for a termite inspection is to find out where a termite infestation is.
-Often subterranean termites will enter your home by where the foundation is penetrated by plumbing pipes.
+The primary reason to inspect termites is to find out where a termite infestation is.
+Where plumbing pipes penetrate the foundation, subterranean termites often enter your home.
 The inspector will need to look outside at the eaves and walls for clues of damaged wood.
-Additionally, the need for open inspections of the ground and foundation for anything signaling termite activity is imprtant.
+Additionally, the need for open inspections of the ground and foundation for anything signaling termite activity is important.
 Often inspections of an attic will reveal any open spaces that give them entrance.

 How do subterranean termites get in a house?

-How do you tell the difference between a termite and carpenter ant infestation?
+How do you tell the difference between a termite and a carpenter ant infestation?

 The way to distinguish between these two pests is by their galleries.
 The carpenter ant galleries are smooth, polished wood; subterranean termites galleries are primarily constructed of mud and soil.